The dynamics of digits: Calculating pi with Galperin's billiards: Conclusions

+Another motivation for considering the quantum version of this system is the daunting experimental challenge of realizing Galperin billiards with macroscopic objects.
+Quantum realizations of effectively one-dimensional mixed-mass systems like Galperin billiards can be experimentally realized with ultracold atoms in few-body systems~\cite{few} or as bi-solitons in ultracold atomic gases, via a scheme described in~\cite{olshanii2016_161001060}.
+There, a bi-soliton of a desired mass ratio is created using a coupling constant quench~\cite{satsuma}; one of the two solitons is subsequently transferred to a different internal atomic state that leads to a repulsion between the solitons.
+The wall is generated using a light sheet.
+High degree of macroscopic quantum coherence will be guaranteed \cite{yurovsky2017_220401} by the higher conservation laws operating in the one-dimensional bosonic systems.
+Bi-solitons have been recently created experimentally \cite{haller,hulet_private}.

+The integrals of motion, including the third superintegral, should carry over without modification into quantum observables.
+In fact, mixed-mass superintegrability with hard-core interactions has been previously identified for quantum billiards in free space~\cite{olshanii2015_105005} and harmonic traps~\cite{harshman2017}.

 Examples of integer bases $b$, including decimal, binary and ternary, are considered.
 We argue that smaller bases (for example, $b=2;3$) are the easiest to be realized in an experiment and show how the Galperin billiard can be generalized to finite-size balls (hard rods).
 We show that the dependence of a possible error in the last digit as a function of $b$ and $N$ has a complicated form, with the error disappearing in the limit of $b^N\to\infty$.
 We propose to treat the possible error in the last digit as a systematic error.
 In particular this resolves the problem of the correct number of obtained digits.
-We consider non-integer bases including an intriguing case of expressing $\pi$ in the base $\pi$.
-The generated expression is different from a finite number, $\pi = 1\times \pi^1$, and instead is given by an infinite representation, $\pi = 3 + 1/\pi^2 + 1/\pi^3+\cdots$.
-The difference between finite and infinite representation is similar to that of $1 = 0.999(9)$ in the decimal system.
-Finally we note that finite representation is not unique in the base of the golden number $\phi$.
+Finally, we consider non-integer bases, including expressing $\pi$ in the base $\pi$ or the base of the golden ratio $\varphi$.
+These reveal the curious limitations of numeral representations of irrational numbers in irrational bases, and make Galperin's $\pi$-calculating machine all the more remarkable.